 Put simply ‘driving kills’.
 Driving is the riskiest task that we ask most of our employees to do and as such we have a moral and legal need to help reduce, manage or mitigate that risk.
 More than that though, at Jacobs we pride ourselves on our culture of caring and we encourage our people to take the safety lessons we learn at work and share them with family, friends and their wider community.
 By creating an environment at work where we have safe drivers, driving safe vehicles safely, we are having a positive effect on road safety for many more people.
 Something I am immensely proud to be part of.

-CEO — Transaid
+Project Manager — Transaid

 Road safety is a global public health crisis.
 A disproportionate burden falls in Africa, where Transaid has a long history working on fleet safety.
 We are delighted to support this important initiative.